publiclab/plots2/README.md

 ## Reply-by-email

-Public Lab now supports reply by email to comment feature.
-For more details regarding it go to the [email documentation](https://github.com/publiclab/plots2/blob/main/doc/EMAIL.md)
+Public Lab now supports "reply by email to comment" feature.
+For more details, go to the [email documentation](https://github.com/publiclab/plots2/blob/main/doc/EMAIL.md)

 ## Bugs and support

-To report bugs and request features, please use the GitHub issue tracker provided at https://github.com/publiclab/plots2/issues
+To report bugs and request features, please use the [GitHub issue tracker](https://github.com/publiclab/plots2/issues)

-For additional support, join the Public Lab website and mailing list at http://publiclab.org/lists or for urgent requests, email web@publiclab.org
+For additional support, join the Public Lab website and mailing list at http://publiclab.org/lists.
+For urgent requests, email web@publiclab.org

 ## Recaptcha

 This application uses RECAPTCHA via the recaptcha gem in production only.
-For more information, click [here](https://github.com/publiclab/plots2/blob/main/doc/RECAPTCHA.md).
+For more information, [click here](https://github.com/publiclab/plots2/blob/main/doc/RECAPTCHA.md).

 ## Internationalization